Zi-Mel-1875/Guitar/luthiername.md

-We are going to use Ken Laurence for this build.
+We are going to use Paul Reed Smith for this build.